Tuan-Hung-Lo/COS20031-Sep2023-HDCTM_Team/README.md

 - Open XAMPP Control Panel, start 'Apache' and 'MySQL'.
 - Connect to VPN: **vpn.swin.edu.au/mfa** and sign in Swinburne's account.
 - Open your web browser and access via this link: "http://localhost/SUT/Greeliving-Learning-Hub/login.php".
-- If you want to connect to the database by any other platform, please change the information in [setting](settings.php) file.
+- If you want to connect to the database by any other platform, please change the information in [setting](settings.php) file. *(You should not change the database name!)*
+- Our present iteration employs the [phpMyAdmin](https://feenix-mariadb-web.swin.edu.au/) platform, imposing constraints on the volume of records that can be uploaded.
+Consequently, data testing is currently limited to approximately 1000-2000 records per table.
+In addition, we have created simulated datasets containing 1 million records per table, and you can access both sets of data [here](https://drive.google.com/drive/folders/19dOzXQKob0b6v8B8YSMt3m5iF1WtpLzy?usp=sharing).

 ![image](https://user-images.githubusercontent.com/114485224/209611403-fdc415c7-a877-42d1-b050-72b0bcbf7491.png)